What we do

 A recent UOHI survey reported that the Heart Institute’s patient satisfaction rate was 91%.
 “This is great news and a remarkable source of motivation and inspiration for the entire team at the Institute” said Dr. Mesana.
 “Our patients, their families, relatives, and caregivers are at the centre of everything that we accomplish, from our patient care to our research vitality.”

-For more information on the work of the Patient Alumni Association, please refer to our 2017 Annual Report.
+For more information on the work of the Patient Alumni Association, please refer to the Awards & Achievements page.